Suppose you are creating a website, any application, or any software, and you don’t want to build all of it because for many reasons:

 Here we make a few optimizations to get impacting benefits.Here the core architecture of the app or software is not disturbed You will not change the core architecture of the application.
 For example, reduceing the time to manage databases by migrating it to the for example :Amazon RDS.

-Real world example : A media company migrated hundreds of web servers that it ran on-premises to AWS.
+Real-world example: A media company migrated hundreds of web servers that it ran on-premises to AWS.
 In the process, it moved from Web-Logic to Apache Tomcat, an open-source equivalent.
-By migrating to AWS, this media company saved millions of dollars in licensing costs and increased savings and agility.
+This media company saved millions of dollars in licensing costs and increased savings and agility by migrating to AWS.